 As well as often ending with a moral or lesson, in the days before technology it was important that folk tales were highly entertaining.
 Today going to a storytelling performance is a special experience, and offers something you can’t get from TV: interaction, energy and spontaneity.
 As ever more sophisticated technology continues to permeate and aid our lives, we hold on to these sustaining experiences and stories to connect to our past and to each other.

 The History Press has become known as the premier contemporary resource for British folk tales.
-We are delighted to be associated with the Society for Storytelling and the Scottish Storytelling Forum, and the excellent work they do in upholding and reviving traditional stories and culture.
+We are delighted to be associated with the Society for Storytelling, the Scottish Storytelling Forum and Storytellers of Ireland, and the excellent work they do in upholding and reviving traditional stories and culture.

 Since 1993, the Society for Storytelling has championed the ancient art of oral storytelling and its long and honourable history – not just as entertainment, but also in education, health, and inspiring and changing lives.
 Storytellers, enthusiasts and academics support and are supported by this registered charity to ensure the art is nurtured and developed throughout the UK.
 Many activities of the Society are available to all, such as locating storytellers on the Society website, taking part in our annual National Storytelling Week at the start of every February, purchasing our quarterly magazine Storylines, or attending our Annual Gathering – a chance to revel in engaging performances, inspiring workshops, and the company of like-minded people.
 You can also become a member of the Society to support the work we do.
 In return, you receive free access to Storylines, discounted tickets to the Annual Gathering and other storytelling events, the opportunity to join our mentorship scheme for new storytellers, and more.
 Among our great deals for members is a 30% discount off titles from The History Press.
 For more information, including how to join, please visit www.sfs.org.uk